canonical/subiquity/documentation/autoinstall-reference.md

 **default:** `reboot`
 **can be interactive:** no

 Request the system to shutdown or reboot automatically after the installation has finished.
+Wait means that after install is complete, no powerstate change occurs and instead it waits indefinitely.

 Supported values are:

  * `reboot`
  * `shutdown`
+ * `wait`

 <a name="late-commands"></a>